maximwebb/Ruina/README.md

 Building and running the project will create a window displaying a menu of all the currently loaded tests.

+## ECS Framework

+Ruina supports an Entity-Component-System implementation: to define a new entity, component or system, create a class that inherits from the corresponding Entity, Component or System classes found in Ruina/src/game/ecs.
+In order to instantiate one of these, access the required entity/component/system manager singletons via the ECSEngine class, and call the corresponding templated "create" function with the necessary parameters.
+There is a minimum working example in Ruina/src/tests/TestECS.cpp.

+The ECS framework also includes an event manager, found in Ruina/src/game/events.
+This can be accessed and used in a similar way to the entity/component/system classes.
+The event manager can register systems as listeners, which will in turn carry out updates on components when an event is broadcast.
+Events can be queued with `QueueEvent<EventType>()` in the event manager, and broadcast with `NotifyListeners()`.

 ## Wrapper classes

 There are several wrapper classes to simplify the OpenGL functionality.
 These can all be found in the /src directory, or in its various sub-directories.